openshift/training/beta-3-setup.md

     POD                   CONTAINER(S)  HOST                                   STATUS
     deploy-router-1f99mb  deployment    ose3-master.example.com/192.168.133.2  Succeeded
-    router-1-58u3j        router        ose3-master.example.com/192.168.133.2  Running
+    router-1-ats7z        router        ose3-node2.example.com/192.168.133.4   Running

 Note: You may or may not see the deploy pod, depending on when you run this command.
 Also the router may not end up on the master.

-### Router placement by region
+### Router Placement By Region
+In the very beginning of the documentation, we indicated that a wildcard DNS entry is required and should point at the master.
+When the router receives a request for an FQDN that it knows about, it will proxy the request to a pod for a service.
+But, for that FQDN request to actually reach the router, the FQDN has to resolve to whatever the host is where the router is running.
+Remember, the router is bound to ports 80 and 443 on the *host* interface.
+Since our wildcard DNS entry points to the public IP address of the master, we need to ensure that the router runs *on* the master.

-In order for external requests to reach the router, it needs to be placed on the right node (or set of nodes); specifically, the node(s) that DNS points at for route records -- in our setup, the master, which we labeled with the "infra" region.
-In our deployment above, the pod had an equal chance of ending up on any node, but we can ensure that it lands in the "infra" region (thus, the master) using a NodeSelector.
+Remember how we set up regions and zones earlier?
+In our setup we labeled the master with the "infra" region.
+Without specifying a region or a zone in our environment, the router pod had an equal chance of ending up on any node, but we can ensure that it always and only lands in the "infra" region (thus, on the master) using a NodeSelector.

-To do this, use `osc edit` to edit the created router DeploymentConfig definition that was created above:
+To do this, we will modify the `deploymentConfig` for the router.
+If you recall, when we created the router we saw both a `deploymentConfig` and `service` resource.

+We have not discussed DeploymentConfigs (or even Deployments) yet.
+The brief summary is that a DeploymentConfig defines not only the pods (and containers) but also how many pods should be created and also transitioning from one pod definition to another.
+We'll learn a little bit more about deployment configurations later.
+For now, as `root`, we will use `osc edit` to manipulate the router DeploymentConfig and modify the router's pod definition to add a NodeSelector, so that router pods will be placed where we want them.
+Whew!

     osc edit deploymentConfigs/router

-This will bring up a YAML representation of the router in an editor, vi by default.
+`osc edit` will bring up the default system editor (vi) with a YAML representation of the resource, in this case the router's `deploymentConfig`.
 You could also edit it as JSON or use a different editor; see `osc edit --help`.

-We have not discussed DeploymentConfigs (or even Deployments) yet, but the brief summary is that a DeploymentConfig defines not just a single pod, but a pod deployment.
-It defines how many pods should be deployed from an image and also transitioning from one pod definition to another.
-We are going to modify the pod definition to add a NodeSelector, so that router pods will be placed where we want them.

-Note: In future releases, we should be able to supply NodeSelector labels at creation time rather than editing the object after the fact.
+Note: In future releases, you will be able to supply NodeSelector and other labels at creation time rather than editing the object after the fact.

 We will specify our NodeSelector within the `podTemplate:` block that defines the pods to create.
 It is easiest to just place it right after